yanym/Cannabis-impairment-detection/README.md

 # Cannabis-impairment-detection
+fNIRS project.

 Data collected by Harvard Medical School

-# Not public for now!
+## Not public for now.